 SMITH is one of four consortia of the Medical Informatics Initiative (MII) funded by the Federal Ministry of Education and Research (BMBF) and is supported by the BMBF in the development and networking phase from 2018 to 2021.

-SMITH in a nutshell:
+SMITH at a glance:

 - 1 methodical use case to support clinical evaluation projects